StackExchange/stack-blog/_posts/2014-09-17-i-can-powershell-and-so-can-you.md

 This is our first opportunity to use Powershell to solve our problems.

-I start by grabbing a list of groups that arn't in AD.
+I start by grabbing a list of groups that aren't in AD.
 GADS simulated Sync logs those groups in a way that is easily copy/pasted into a nice Tab separated format.

 ![](http://4.bp.blogspot.com/-Pmb4Odbat8k/VBj_pFaGwrI/AAAAAAAAE0k/ytn4GoF_Qgo/s1600/copy-csv.gif)